littensy/charm/README.md

 setCounter(1) -- Count is 1 (was 0)
 ```

-Note that nested effects can be created inside `listen`, and they will clean up automatically when the listener re-runs or gets disposed.
+Note that the listener callback runs in `untracked()`, so nested effects are not cleaned up.

 ### Getter functions

-Reaction APIs like `listen()`, `subscribe()`, and `observe()` aren't only restricted to signals.
-You can listen to "getter" functions that call one or more signals, and they will automatically be memoized:
+In most Charm APIs, you can also subscribe to getter functions that call one or more signals, and they will automatically be tracked:

 ```luau
 local getCounter, setCounter = signal(0)